-What: Kaboom Town! produces one of the country's top fireworks displays.
-See the air show, listen to the Dallas Wind Symphony, and take some carnival rides.
+Kaboom Town! produces one of the country's top fireworks displays.
+See the air show, listen to the Dallas Wind Symphony, and hit the carnival rides.
 The best place to watch the fireworks is in the midway area or you can view them at one of the many watch parties at area restaurants.
 After the fireworks display, stick around for a concert.

 Where: Addison Circle Park, 4970 Addison Circle Drive, Addison, TX 75001

 What: The City of Allen keeps its annual tradition of being "First to the Fourth" by kicking off Independence Day festivities on June 30.
 This festival focuses on the military and includes military vehicles on display and a military salute.
 It also boasts one of the largest fireworks displays in Texas.
 Attractions include sports competitions, line dancing, dinosaur animatronic exhibits, kids' crafts, a water playground, and live music.